tjventurini/laravel-blueprint/README.md

 ```
 git remote rename origin blueprint # rename the source
-git rename add origin <your-git-repo-reference> # add your own as origin
+git add origin <your-git-repo-reference> # add your own as origin
 git push --set-upstream origin master # make sure you push to the right one
 ```